vuepress/docs/docs/reference/bundler/webpack.md

   Edit the internal webpack config.

   This option accepts a function that will receive a webpack config object as the 1st argument, an `isServer` flag as the 2nd argument and an `isBuild` flag as the 3rd argument.
-You can either mutate the config directly, or return an object to be merged by [webpack-merge](https://github.com/survivejs/webpack-merge).
+You can either mutate the config directly, or return an object to replace the webpack config object.

 ### chainWebpack